-The Special LIP distribution detail is incorporated in the Medicaid Supplemental Hospital Funding Programs - Fiscal Year 2014-2015, Table 1.
-The distribution amounts for the Quality Measures (STC 61) category shall remain as represented in Table 1.
-The individual amounts for Rural Hospitals may be modified depending on updated Florida Hospital Uniform Reform System (FHURS) data, used in the Rural DSH calculations.
+The Special LIP distribution detail is incorporated in Table 1.
+The distribution amounts for the Quality Measures category shall remain as represented in Table 1.
+The individual amounts for Rural Hospitals may be modified depending on updated Florida Hospital Uniform Reporting System (FHURS) data, used in the Rural DSH calculations.